 CIS scanners use an array of silicone pickups, instead of cameras, to capture data.
 Where a CCD scanner uses a constant gas bulb light source, CIS Scanners use LED pulses that are flashed across the document.

-Each of these technologies have their own unique advantages, and the appropriate technology is generally determined by such factors as document image quality and composition, volume, environment, software/hardware compatibility, and cost.
+Each of these scanner technologies have their own unique advantages, and the appropriate technology is generally determined by such factors as document image quality and composition, volume, environment, software/hardware compatibility, and cost.

 Most large format scanners are roll fed scanners, and are great for back file conversion of architectural and engineering drawings, maps, and other line drawing applications.
 Some of these scanners are better suited towards high end graphics applications.
 Many of these scanners may be upgraded from black and white to color, and from slow to fast.
 Some models are also set up to handle documents that are mounted on thick material, such as foam board.
 Most Large Format Scanners use USB 2.0 scanner to computer interfaces.
 However, there are a few models that are capable of ethernet connectivity, although we generally recommend connecting the computer, rather than the scanner to your network.